tekknolagi/tekknolagi.github.com/_posts/2025-06-30-class-distribution.md

 1. monomorphic: generating code with a fixed hidden class ID to compare against and a fixed field offset to load from, and jumping into the interpreter if that very specific assumption is false
-2. polymorphic: a self-modifying chain of such compare+load sequences, usually ending after some fixed number K entries with a jump into the interpreter
+2. polymorphic: a self-modifying chain of such compare+conditional jump+load
+   sequences, usually ending after some fixed number K entries with a jump into the interpreter

 If you go for monomorphic and that code never sees any other hidden class, you've won big: the generated code is small and generally you can use these